 Water Quality Monitoring

-Water quality monitoring is one of the primary ways scientists assess the health of our lakes and rivers.
+Water quality monitoring is a primary way that scientists assess the health of our lake.
 It’s a long-term activity, meaning that fluctuations from year to year are less important than trends deduced over time.

 Learn to read a VLAP report at this link.